-Our last blog discussed signs that it might be time for your older loved one to move [BC1] into a care-centered environment as well as the myriad concerns they may have about doing so, especially during these unprecedented times.
+Our last blog discussed signs that it might be time for your older loved one to move into a senior living community as well as the myriad concerns they may have about doing so, especially during these unprecedented times.

 Equipped with an awareness of what to look for in an aging parent and what their fears and reservations may be, you can begin having conversations about a move to senior living.

 Here we examine how to do it in a timely, effective, compassionate manner that will leave all parties feeling heard, understood and looking forward to the next chapter.

 The worst time to talk about moving into senior living is when you’re faced with a crisis and forced to act immediately.
 With no time to properly research options or prepare for the change, you are at risk for making less than ideal choices.
 The time to begin conversations is well before an emergency situation arises, when all parties are calm, and your senior can gradually acclimate to the idea of a move.

 Enter into discussions having done your homework about various living options, care models, costs, activities and amenities, and specific communities.

 Identify communities you think would be a good fit before you begin conversations with your aging parents.
 Later, when you are engaged in discussions, take them on the tour with you.
 With virtual tours so prevalent now, it’s easy to explore from the comfort of home.
 Some communities even offer trial stays, easing the pressure to make permanent decisions.

 Involve other family members or a trusted professional.